My sister and I are pale. We don’t tan. She’s a redhead and we’ve discovered that not only do we burn, but we also are allergic to certain sunscreens.

 What if life fell apart and left you on your knees, sobbing, with the feeling there was no hope left in the world?

 Would we still say, “Lord, I trust You.
-Even if it takes my life, or the life of someone I love, I trust You.
-This life is but a vapor and I know eternity should be my focus?”
+Even if it takes my life, or the life of someone I love, I trust You.”

 The house where I lived with my grandparents burned to the ground when I was in 8th grade.
 It was so traumatic that I’ve been afraid of house fires ever since.